Go Back Email Link

 Peanut Butter Balls (Truffles) - Pōro Pata Pīnati

-• ¾ C pata pīnati māeneene (smooth peanut butter)
+• ¾ C pata pīnati māeneene (smooth peanut butter, room temperature)

 • 2 tbsp mīere teiti (date syrup or maple syrup)